wgml/wgml.github.io/_posts/2019-09-23-object_ptr.md

 2 errors generated."{% endcapture %}
 {%include details.html content=compile_error %}

-`CTAD`[^3] and used-defined deduction guides could help there but, well, those are for classes only.
+`CTAD`[^3] and user-defined deduction guides could help there but, well, those are for classes only.
 There was a [paper](https://wg21.link/p1167) to allow deduction guides for functions -- I don't know what feedback it received though.

 For now, we can avoid such issues with either specifying underlying `element_type`:
 ```cpp